ray-project/ray/doc/source/tune-usage.rst

     tune.run(my_trainable, stop=stopper)

-Note that in the above example the curretnly running trials will not stop immediately but will do so once their current iterations are complete.
+Note that in the above example the currently running trials will not stop immediately but will do so once their current iterations are complete.

 Auto-Filled Results
 -------------------